studsio/core/doc/GettingStarted.md

 our firmware.
 The easiest method is to use [Homebrew](http://brew.sh) and [fanr](http://fantom.org/doc/docFanr/Tool):

-    # Not yet functional:
-    #  TODO: need to update homebrew fantom forumla to 1.0.69

     $ brew update
     $ brew install fantom
     $ brew install fwup squashfs coreutils